+D. J.C.
+Li

+- Red Light

-- 12.1 This has been constructed to ensure reaction and elapsed times to a thousandth of a second and terminal speed to a tenth of a KPH.
-The start will be by light sequence provided by Christmas tree format with the following specifications: - Approach, pre-stage, and track lights are controlled by the vehicle.
-Once in stage, a clearly displayed Countdown Board; fitted to the Control Tower Computer, will start running down from 30 seconds.
+Approach, pre-stage, and track lights are controlled by the vehicle.
+Once in stage, the countdown will start, will start running down from 30 seconds.
 If the countdown has begun and the adjacent lane has not staged, the sequence lights will commence running down.
-The standard sequence will be 3 AMBER LIGHTS with a minimum time between lights of 0.4 of a second.
+The standard sequence will be 3 AMBER LIGHTS is variable from 0.3 between lights to 0.5 seconds.
 GREEN IS FOR GO!
-A Red light is caused by either rolling forwards or backwards from stage during the sequence lights.
+A Red light is caused by either rolling forwards from stage during the sequence lights.
 This is referred to as "Amber Gambling", i.e., trying to leave the line too early.
 However, when a Red Light is displayed, the run must be completed.
-THERE IS NO RECALL ON RED LIGHTS.
+THERE IS NO RECALL ON RED LIGHT, JUMP START OR FAILURE TO LEAVE ON THE GREEN LIGHT.

-Note: Drag racing rules (NHRA and international) do not permit rolling starts.
-To lay claim to any recorded time, the organizer(s) must comply with MSA rules.
+13.2 MSA drag racing rules do not permit rolling starts.
+To lay claim to any recorded time, the organizer(s) must comply

+with the rule.

+DRAGI RACING DISTANCE

+All street racing venues, MUST run 1/8 mile.
+On application venues who wish to run longer distances will be considered,

+considering elements of safety and track conditions and design.
+All circuit racing venues, can be run either on 1/8 mile or 1/4

+mile.
+MSA reserve the right to restrict circuit racing venues to a 1/8 mile if stopping distances, width and the condition of

+barriers poses a safety risk.

+All street consideri mile.
+MS.